 ADVT 3308.
 DIGITAL ADVERTISING DESIGN.
 3 Hours.

 Course covers the practice of results-oriented creative advertising and design, including both visual and copy concepts through digital execution with an emphasis on strategic development.
 The course also focuses on advanced applications of digital software to design and communicate targeted messages utilizing communication theory and practice.
 Prerequisite: COMM 3303.

 ADVT 4300.
-INTEGRATED MARKETING COMMUNICATION (IMC) MANAGEMENT.
+DIGITAL INTEGRATED MARKETING COMMUNICATION (IMC) MANAGEMENT.
 3 Hours.

-Theory and management of such functional integrated marketing communication areas as advertising, public relations, sales promotion, and direct response are evaluated relative to targets, timing, and messages strategies.
-A managerial approach is used to review and evaluate the strengths and weaknesses of IMC strategy and planning relative to brand management.
+Theory and management of digital integrated marketing communication.
+Topics including advertising, public relations, sales promotion, and direct response are evaluated relative to targets, timing, and message strategies.
+A managerial approach is used to review and evaluate the strengths and weaknesses of digital IMC strategy and planning associated with brand management.
 Prerequisite: ADVT 3304 with a grade of C (2.0/4.0 scale) or better.

 ADVT 4301.
 ADVERTISING AND IMC CAMPAIGNS.
 3 Hours.

 Advanced study in the application of advertising and marketing communication theories.
 Advertising campaigns are developed consistent with Integrated Marketing Communication and branding programs.
 Student agency teams develop speculative advertising and IMC plans for organizations, products and/or brands.
 Prerequisite: A grade of C (2.0/4.0 scale) or better in ADVT 3305, ADVT 3306, ADVT 4300.

 Topic assigned on an individual basis, covering individual research or study in the designated areas.
 May be repeated when topic changes, for a maximum of six credit hours.
 Prerequisite: COMM 2315 and 60 or more hours earned and permission of the department.